Rishabh672003/Rishabh672003/README.md

 <!-- prettier-ignore-start -->
 - 👀 I’m very much interested in Linux and free/libre software

-- 🌱 I’m currently learning Go and Machine Learning
+- 🌱 I’m currently learning Rust and Machine Learning

 - 📫 Reach me at matrix -@rj69420:matrix.org or on discord - Rishabh100 or on Twitter - @rishabh_9000
 <!-- prettier-ignore-end -->